traefik/traefik/docs/benchmarks.md

 ## Conclusion

 Traefik is obviously slower than Nginx, but not so much: Traefik can serve 28392 requests/sec and Nginx 33591 requests/sec which gives a ratio of 85%.
-Not bad for young project :) !
+Not bad for a young project!

 Some areas of possible improvements: